ts4z/barge.org/CHEATSHEET.md

     this kind of thing.
 ```

-# HTML in the Markdown
+## HTML in the Markdown

 Hugo does not support raw HTML in Markdown, for reasons.

-So, in general, do not use HTML in our Markdown.
+So do not use HTML in
+our Markdown.

 You _can_ put HTML in Markdown with the rawhtml shortcode, but please avoid
 this.
-It is more useful to use a shortcode for semantic markup, and then we
+It is preferred to use a shortcode for semantic markup, and then we can
-can turn that into the specific HTML we want.
+turn that into the specific HTML we want.
+See the "tournament" shortcode for
+an interesting example of this.

 The original Markdown spec assumes one can escape to HTML for anything that
 Markdown omits.
 Since we do _not_ have that out, we use shortcodes.
 See below,
 especially the one about br.
 You'll need it for haiku.

-# Quotations
+## Quotations

 > > > A greater-than in column 0 leads to an indent.